 The wines of Terroir Historic are meant to be enjoyed rather than contemplated.
 Nostalgic and honest in spirit, these wines reflect on the rhythm of life in the Priorat of the past and the style of winemaking that was popular at that time.
 Rather than focusing on individual parcels, Dominik sources grapes from many different vineyards throughout the region.
 These complex blends – dazzling mosaics of aroma and flavor – authentically express the Priorat landscape’s diversity.

-For Terroir Historic’s first vintage in 2015, Dominik sourced grapes from vineyards in Bellmunt, Gratallops, El Lloar, Escaladei, Porrera, Poboleda, Torroja, Vilella Alta and Vilella Baixa.
-Included in these are some of his younger vineyards he has been planting high up in the Montsant near the border of Escaladei and Morera and where the soils are unique for being clay and limestone rather than schist.
-Finding that white varieties are under-appreciated in the Priorat – especially at the table – half of Terroir Historic’s production is white wine.
-Unlike Terroir al Limit, which was founded on the Burgundian principal of site specific wines, Terroir Historic is meant to showcase the complexities of the Priorat in its entirety.
+Dominik sources grapes from vineyards in Bellmunt, Gratallops, El Lloar, Escaladei, Porrera, Poboleda, Torroja, Vilella Alta, and Vilella Baixa.
+These are some of his younger vines he has planted high up in the Montsant near the border of Escaladei and Morera and where the soils are unique for being clay and limestone rather than schist.
+Finding that these white varieties are relatively scarce and under-appreciated in the Priorat – especially at the table – a significant percentage of Terroir Històric’s production is white wine.
+Unlike Terroir al Limit, which was founded on the Burgundian principle of site-specific wines, Terroir Històric is meant to showcase the complexities of the Priorat in its entirety.

 There is one red and one white.
 The white is currently a blend of Garnatxa Blanca and Macabeu, the red, Garnatxa, and Carinyena.
 Harvest is manual, and the grapes are pressed whole cluster (whites) or fermented whole cluster (reds) without any manipulation, so their flavors are infused rather than extracted.
 Nothing is added or removed, and the wines ferment and age in concrete tanks.
 Bottled 6 months after the harvest, they are meant to be drunk young.
 To quote Dominik: